Geometric-Topological Perception and Motion Prior for Real-Time Satellite Video Object Tracking: Experiment

-To further investigate the specific impact of the hyperparameter $\gamma$ on the centerness distribution within the LA method, we conduct an additional ablation study.
+To further investigate the specific impact of the hyperparameter $\gamma$ on the centerness distribution within the GCLA method, we conduct an additional ablation study.
 As summarized in Table~\ref{tab:la_ablation}, the model achieves optimal performance across all metrics when $\gamma$ is set to 0.5.
 An excessively large $\gamma$ causes the valid centerness scores to spread too broadly along the major axis, blurring the discrimination boundary between the target feature and the background.
 Conversely, an overly small $\gamma$ sharply diminishes the intended shape-constraining effect, rendering the module practically ineffective, as demonstrated in Fig.~\ref{fig:centerness_visualization}\subref{fig:centerness_1d_multi_gamma}.

-Additionally, to justify the necessity and superiority of the confidence indicator used in our OMMR strategy, we compare the tracking performance and real-time efficiency of different motion modeling metrics.
-Specifically, we evaluate two widely adopted metric, reliability coefficient~\cite{yang2023siammdm} and location map metric~\cite{zhou2025siamtitp} alongside our proposed nPSR.
-As detailed in Table~\ref{tab:motion_metric_ablation}, the nPSR metric achieves substantial improvements across all accuracy evaluation metrics while operating at the highest inference speed.
-This compelling evidence demonstrates that nPSR is exceptionally robust and discriminative in dynamically assessing the reliability of tracking states, effectively capturing target motion patterns while introducing practically negligible computational overhead.
+Additionally, we study the choice of the gating confidence signal within the OMMR framework.
+We compare two widely adopted alternatives, the reliability coefficient~\cite{yang2023siammdm} and the location map metric~\cite{zhou2025siamtitp}, with the nPSR adopted in this work.
+As detailed in Table~\ref{tab:motion_metric_ablation}, nPSR achieves the best accuracy across all metrics at the highest inference speed, confirming that an online self-calibrated, scene-invariant confidence is better suited as the gate of OMMR while introducing negligible overhead.